azdanov/rxjs-6/README.md

 `yarn run develop` - start a local server on `http://localhost:1234/` by using [parcel](https://github.com/parcel-bundler/parcel).

-`yarn run build` - build for production with minified output.
+`yarn run build` - build for production with a minified output.

 ## License